mikeromero2/markdown/buffalo_soldiers_quote.md

 # #3 - User functionality:
-This will allow users to register, login and have the following functionality on the site:
+Provides functionality for users to register, login and have the following functionality on the site:
 - post comments,
 - Rsvp to events,
-- sign up for chapter memberships,
+- register / pay for chapter memberships,
 - Save credit card information,
 - make payments through their user account,
 - view messages and notifications.